AnyLog-co/documentation/deployments/Kubernetes/Networking.md

 Kubernetes Orchestrator generates a unique virtual IP each time a node is deployed.
 Due to the changing virtual IP AnyLog would have issues supporting communication between nodes on the same physical network; especially if the external IP isn't open to the public.
-To resolve this issue we recomand using [Nginx](https://www.nginx.com/) or other proxy service.
+To resolve this issue we recommend using [Nginx](https://www.nginx.com/) or other proxy service.

 Directions to install Nginx can be found [here]()